WEEE-Open/weeelab/README.md

 ## NOTES

 - The file `log.txt` is filled by appending new lines.
-- The file `users.json` contains users info.
-See the example file and avoid spaces in the fields.
-Don't use multiple serial, telegramID or nickname
 - The `login` and `logout` functions now work with serial numbers, telegramID and with nicknames as well.